About Contact

 How This Wire Size Result Is Chosen

-Under the hood, this is a planning selection from common ampacity tables (you choose copper/aluminum and a temperature column).
+Under the hood, this is a planning selection from common ampacity tables (you choose copper/aluminum and a wiring method, which sets the temperature column).

 Pick rule = Choose the smallest gauge where table ampacity ≥ your input amps